LOOSE-LIPS/loose-lips-2.0/src/routes/blog/tzusan-babau/index.md

 banner:
   - imported/tzusan-babau/image993.jpeg
 description: >-
-  In recent years, there&rsquo;s no doubt that the popularity of word-based art has skyrocketed, and as a result the quality, quantity and variety of associative works has all correlated positively.
+  In recent years, there;s no doubt that the popularity of word-based art has skyrocketed, and as a result the quality, quantity and variety of associative works has all correlated positively.
 Some may refer to it as a saturation, others as a godsend.
 However the work of artists like Tzusan is so bespoke and fresh, that [...]Read More...
 published: true
 tags: review
 featured: false